True Potato Seed (TPS) - 2004 Field Trials

 What is TPS?

+itself, but planting from TPS has several advantages.
 Firstly, while TPS can be challenging to obtain, it is far less likely to harbour disease.
 In fact, only one disease (Spindle Tuber Virus) has been found in TPS, while tubers can host bacterial wilt, late blight, and many other diseases affecting the commercial potato industry.
 More importantly, the peculiarities of potato genetics cause plants grown from TPS to be markedly different from the parent plant and from each other.
-This diversity helps ward off incidences of plant disease while offering gardeners an opportunity to develop their own varieties.
+This diversity helps ward off incidences of plant disease while offering gardeners an opportunity to develop their own varieties. |

 Figure 1.
-TPS forms immediately after flowering.
+TPS forms immediately after flowering. |

 How is TPS developed?

+example, have four copies, for a total of 48 chromosomes.
+When the potato plant reproduces, usually though self-pollination, the chromosomes (along with the genes they carry) are reshuffled, distributing themselves randomly to the seeds.
+Each seed will develop into a plant with unique characteristics.
+Some will have red tubers, others will demonstrate excellent disease resistance.
+Some will be worth growing out for generations, while others will grow poorly and have to be discarded.
 TPS is collected and saved in a manner similar to that used to save tomato seeds.
 When the seed balls are green and soft to the touch, they are removed and cut in half.
 The seeds are then squeezed out into a shallow container, covered with water, and allowed to ferment for three days.
 They are then removed, washed using a sieve, and allowed to air dry.
+TPS is usually stored in a cool, dry place for about eight months before planting them indoors into trays and transplanted out to the field (Figure 2).
+Before planting out, the seeds are usually treated with plant growth hormone.
+This, along with the fermentation process, helps to ensure proper germination. |

 Figure 2.
-TPS transplant.
+TPS transplant. |

 NECGA Research Trials